PBR Calculator

 No. A low PBR can signal possible undervaluation, but it can also reflect weak profitability, asset quality concerns, or market stress.

-This page follows the original source logic, which requires total assets minus total liabilities to be positive before computing book value per share and PBR.
+This calculator requires total assets minus total liabilities to be positive before computing book value per share and PBR.